 We estimate that the cash funding requirements to consummate the IFC Acquisition, including the payment of related transaction fees and expenses, will be approximately \$560 million.
-In order to finance the total cash funding requirements for the IFC Acquisition, we will (1) issue common stock in this offering resulting in gross proceeds of \$252.0 million and (2) incur additional borrowings of approximately \$350.0 million in the manner described below.
+In order to finance the total cash funding requirements for the IFC Acquisition, we will (1) issue common stock in this offering, resulting in expected net proceeds of at least \$200.0 million, and (2) amend the terms of our existing senior credit facilities in the manner described below and incur additional borrowings thereunder of up to \$360.0 million.

 Our existing senior credit facilities consist of the following three facilities (with the following amounts outstanding as of March 31, 2002): (1) a tranche A term loan facility with \$249.7 million aggregate principal amount outstanding, (2) a tranche B term loan facility with \$468.8 million aggregate principal amount outstanding and (3) a \$300.0 million revolving credit facility with \$42.0 million aggregate principal amount outstanding.
-In connection with the IFC Acquisition, we have agreed with the requisite number of lenders under our existing senior credit facilities to an amendment of the terms of such facilities that, effective as of the closing of the IFC Acquisition, will provide for: (1) up to \$99.8 million additional aggregate principal amount of term loans under our existing tranche A term loan facility (we refer to the additional borrowings under the tranche A term loan facility as the "Incremental Tranche A Term Loan") and (2) a new tranche C term loan facility in an aggregate principal amount of up to \$730 million (we refer to this new term loan as the "New Tranche C Term Loan"), a portion of which will be used to refinance our existing tranche B term loan facility and a portion of which will be used to finance the IFC Acquisition.
+In connection with the IFC Acquisition, we intend to amend the terms of our existing senior credit facilities to provide for: (1) \$99.8 million additional aggregate principal amount of term loans under our existing tranche A term loan facility (we refer to the additional borrowings under the tranche A term loan facility as the "Incremental Tranche A Term Loan") and (2) a new tranche C term loan facility in an aggregate principal amount of up to \$730 million (we refer to this new term loan as the "New Tranche C Term Loan").
+Assuming the net proceeds from this offering in excess of \$200.0 million are used to reduce the amount of additional borrowings under the amended senior credit facilities in the manner described below, the aggregate principal amount of the New Tranche C Term Loan will be \$671.1 million, of which \$468.8 million will be used to refinance our existing tranche B term loan facility and \$202.3 million will be used to finance the IFC Acquisition.
 We refer to the portion of the New Tranche C Term Loan to be used to refinance our existing tranche B term loan facility as the "Refinancing Loan" and the portion of the New Tranche C Term Loan Facility to be used to finance the IFC Acquisition as the "Incremental Tranche C Term Loan".

-We have also received the necessary consents and waivers from the lenders under our existing senior credit facilities to provide for certain additional amendments necessary to consummate this offering and the IFC Acquisition.
-We have received commitments from a syndicate of financial institutions for the Incremental Tranche A Term Loan and the New Tranche C Term Loan.
+In the event we are unable to refinance our existing tranche B term loan facility with the New Tranche C Term Loan, we intend to amend the terms of our existing senior credit facilities to provide only for the Incremental Tranche A Term Loan and the Incremental Tranche C Term Loan.